jklymak/Eos431Phy441/_sources/computing/run_veros.md

 Each model run can be setup from a single python file that is called from the veros command-line tool, eg:

 ```
-veros run --force-overwrite mysetup.py
+veros run --force-overwrite example.py
 ```

-Where here we have named the setup file `mysetup.py`.
+Where here we have named the setup file [example.py](./example.py).
 Depending on what information is in this file, the program will run, sometimes for quite a while, and create netcdf files of the output.
-For instance, this file might create a netcdf file named `mysetup.snapshot.nc`.
+For instance, this file might create a netcdf file named `example.snapshot.nc`.

-For your assignments, I have already created these files for you, eg ???
-However, you may want to edit them for some of the bonus opportunities.
+For your assignments, I have already created these files for you.
+However, you may wish to consult them to see how the models are set up.

 Most of you should have `mpi` installed with `eos431` environment as well.
 If you do, this can be used to speed up `veros` runs by using multiple processors on your machines.
-You of course shouldn't use more processes than you have cores in your computer, and it actually can be conterproductive to use too many cores.
+You of course shouldn't use more processes than you have cores in your computer, and it actually can be counter-productive to use too many cores.
 But some of the processes here can be sped up using 4 cores.
 For instance, if we wanted to divide the x-y domain into 4 subdomains in x and 1 subdomain in y, we can do:

 ```
-mpirun -np 4 veros run --force-overwrite mysetup.py -n 1 4
+mpirun -np 4 veros run --force-overwrite example.py -n 4 1
 ```

+A good rule of thumb is that its not worthwhile making either x or y less than 40 tiles wide.
+So `example.py`, we have `settings.nx = 200`, so this is worth dividing into 4 cores, whereas `settings.ny = 4` is definitely not worth dividing.

 ## Output files

-As noted, veros will output `mysetup.snapshot.nc`.
+As noted, veros will output `example.snapshot.nc`.
 It may also make `*.h5` restart files, which can be used to restart the model from part way through a run.